Frequently Asked Questions

 The Strategic Planning Process

 A strategic plan is an organizational strategy and vision document.
 It provides a roadmap for the organization's key priorities over a period of time.
-SDSU’s strategic plan, to be implemented during a five-year period, from 2020 to 2025, will inform institution priority-setting and decision-making around five core themes, as indicated in the plan.
+SDSU’s strategic plan, which was implemented during a five-year period, from 2020 to 2025, informs institution priority-setting and decision-making around five core themes, as indicated in the plan.
 Embedded in the plan are also the university’s position statements and its newly defined mission statement.
+In spring 2024, the university began a process to prepare for the second phase of the plan for 2025-2030.

 The title evokes the university’s mission and charge to always seek the best solutions for its students, faculty and staff and the regional and global communities it serves.
 “We Rise We Defy” is a commitment to adopting sustainable and responsive solutions that serve to improve individual lives and communities.
 Defying expectations is also part of the university’s history.
 SDSU is a community of innovators, creative problem solvers and community-minded advocates of the public good.
 Our students, faculty and staff, working in partnership with organizations and companies across the border and around the world, are known for achievements in public health, engineering, and the arts.
 “We Rise We Defy” is meant to evoke the significant contributions they make while looking toward a future in which the university community will continue to innovate for the benefit of the campus, the region and the world.